 Volunteers also distribute educational door hangers to nearby homes and businesses, making a visual connection between the newly stenciled drains and local water quality, and what they can do in their home and yard to help protect our local waters.

 Volunteers rotate between spray painting and distributing educational materials.

 FMR conducts this program mid-April through mid-October (weather permitting).
 Depending on how many groups are currently signed up to stencil, and the size of your group, it can take two to eight weeks to coordinate your outing.

 To schedule your outing or inquire further about stenciling, please submit a request through our online Group Stenciling, Cleanup Or Presentation Request Form; you will be asked to provide us with some basic information about your group and your preferred dates for an outing.
-Sophie will return your e-mail within a week.
+Someone from our stenciling crew will return your e-mail within a week.